jackdoe/zr/README.txt

 You can speed it up by increasing the -at-a-time factor (the bigger it is the more ram it will use, with 1k it will use few hundred MB or less)

+The total index size is about 100G (sqlite plus inverted index). and at least 2.5k inodes (depending on your blocksize)

 # Search (example)